exbotanical/zito.fyi/content/ucontext-and-coroutines.md

 # Source Code Review: coroutine

 A while back I found an implementation of coroutines written in C by someone called cloudwu.
-I don't know this individual, but I bookmarked the library because it looked like a very concise and well-written implementation.
+I bookmarked the library because it looked like a very concise and well-written implementation of coroutines that would be easy to digest.
 Coroutines are a flavor of cooperative multi-tasking centered around suspending and resuming execution flow.
 You might be familiar with the concept because of Go's stdlib implementation, _Goroutines_, or Kotlin's `kotlinx.coroutines` library.

-You can find the source code for `coroutine` [here](https://github.com/cloudwu/coroutine/tree/a6263031e6ee3d3e10e613f0c0c3af886465170e) (this is the exact revision reviewed).
+You can find the source code for `coroutine` [here](https://github.com/cloudwu/coroutine/tree/a6263031e6ee3d3e10e613f0c0c3af886465170e) (this is the exact revision I'll be reviewing).
 All code samples henceforth are authored by cloudwu, with occasional albeit slight modifications I've made to improve readability for the sake of code review (predominantly spacing), or to add annotations.
+I'll prefix all of my annotations with `Z:`.

 We begin with the example program, main.c, found in the root level directory.